Optimize Amazon Redshift Performance: 5 Top Tips

 - With highly selective restrictive predicates

-When a query uses more than its allocated amount of memory it will start consuming disk space to store intermediary results, this can often result in disk full errors.
+When a query uses more than its allocated amount of memory, it will start consuming disk space to store intermediary results.

 Implementing Tips 1 and 2 together is the best way to avoid unnecessarily going to disk.
-However, when that is not enough, you can alter the Workload Management (WLM) slots.
-In this way you can allocate more memory to a query.
+However, when doing that is not enough, you can alter the Workload Management (WLM) slots, which will let you allocate more memory to a query.

-To identify which queries may benefit from increasing the number of slots can be found using the below query.
+You can identify which queries may benefit from increasing the number of slots by using the query below: